Algorithmic information distortions and incompressibility in uniform multidimensional networks: Introduction

+Contrary to previous work on algorithmic information and incompressibility for classical graphs \cite{Buhrman1999,Zenil2018a,Khoussainov2014}, previous work in \cite{Abrahao2020cpublished,Abrahao2021publishednat} demonstrated that isomorphisms between finite multidimensional networks and finite monoplex networks do not preserve algorithmic information in general.
+This occurs because the irreducible information content of a multidimensional network may be highly dependent on the choice of its encoded isomorphic copy.
+The underlying source of these distortions relies on the fact that the algorithmic information content of networks may be extremely sensitive to whether or not one is taking into account not only the total number of node dimensions but also the respective sizes of each node dimension, and~the ordering that they appear in the mathematical representation.
+In other words, in the general case one needs additional irreducible information in order to compute the shape of the high-algorithmic-complexity multidimensional space.

+In particular, when dealing with either \emph{uniform} or \emph{non-uniform} multidimensional spaces, it is shown in \cite{Abrahao2021publishednat} that \emph{node-unaligned} multidimensional networks can also display exponential algorithmic information distortions with respect to the algorithmic information content of their respective isomorphic monoplex networks.

+It is also demonstrated that \emph{node-aligned} multidimensional networks with \emph{uniform} multidimensional spaces are limited to only displaying algorithmic information distortions that grow up to a logarithmic order of the number of extra node dimensions \cite{Abrahao2021publishednat}.
+This differs from the node-aligned case studied in~\cite{Abrahao2020cpublished}, since worst-case distortions in the node-unaligned case are shown to grow at least exponentially with the number of extra node dimensions.
+The algorithmic information content of node-aligned uniform multidimensional networks and the algorithmic information content of their isomorphic monoplex networks are tightly associated, except~maybe for a logarithmic factor of the number of extra node~dimensions.

-In this article, our main goals are to: \begin{itemize}[itemsep=1.1mm] \item study recursive labeling in MAGs (see Sections~\ref{sectionRecursivelylabeledMAGs} and \ref{subsectionRecursivelylabeledfamilyofMAGs}); \item show that the algorithmic information content carried by a MAG is well-defined and, in some cases, may be not dominated by the algorithmic information content carried by its characteristic string (see Theorem \ref{BthmMAGgivencompaniontuple} in constrast to Corollary~\ref{corFamilygraphsandstrings}); \item show that there are recursively labeled infinite families of MAGs---and, consequentially, also of \emph{classical} (i.e., \emph{simple labeled}) graphs---that behave like families of algorithmically random strings (see Lemma~\ref{lemmaNestedfamilyofMAGs} and Theorem~\ref{thmNestedfamilyofK-randomMAGs}); \item study the algorithmic-informational cost within the isomorphism between MAGs and their isomorphic graphs (see Section~\ref{subsectionMAGgraphsisomorphism}); \item and, by applying this algorithmic-information cost to previous work on algorithmically random classical graphs, present some topological properties of such MAGs and families of MAGs, in particular, vertex degree, connectivity, diameter, and rigidity (see Section~\ref{sectionTopologicalproperties}). \end{itemize}
+However, only the upper bound is demonstrated in this previous works.
+Thus, in the present article, first we construct an example and demonstrate the existence of a node-aligned uniform multidimensional network that display the above distortions.
+Secondly, we demonstrate that there are encodable infinite families of MAGs---and, consequentially, also of \emph{classical} (i.e., \emph{simple labeled}) graphs---that behave like families of algorithmically random strings (see Lemma~\ref{lemmaNestedfamilyofMAGs} and Theorem~\ref{thmNestedfamilyofK-randomMAGs}).
+We demonstrate that there is an algorithmic-informational cost within the isomorphisms between MAGs and their isomorphic graphs (see Section~\ref{subsectionMAGgraphsisomorphism}).
+By applying this algorithmic-information cost to previous work on algorithmically random classical graphs, one can retrieve some topological properties of such MAGs and families of MAGs, in particular, vertex degree, connectivity, diameter, and rigidity (see Section~\ref{sectionTopologicalproperties}).

 To this end, as introduced in Section~\ref{sectionGeneralBackground}, we base our definitions and notations on previous work in algorithmic information theory \cite{Li1997,Downey2010,Calude2002,Chaitin2004}, MAGs and graph theory~\cite{Bollobas1998,Diestel2017,Brandes2005a,Wehmuth2017,Wehmuth2016b}, and in algorithmically random classical graphs \cite{Zenil2018a,Buhrman1999,Khoussainov2014}.